jon301/jon301.github.io/_posts/2019-02-20-kubernetes-cookbook.md

 Le flag `--type=LoadBalancer` indique qu'on souhaite exposer le service à l'extérieur du cluster.
 Le nom du service est optionnel.
 Il prendra le nom du déploiement par défaut si non renseigné.

+- ClusterIP (default) - Exposes the Service on an internal IP in the cluster.
+This type makes the Service only reachable from within the cluster.
+- NodePort - Exposes the Service on the same port of each selected Node in the cluster using NAT.
+Makes a Service accessible from outside the cluster using <NodeIP>:<NodePort>.
+Superset of ClusterIP.
+- LoadBalancer - Creates an external load balancer in the current cloud (if supported) and assigns a fixed, external IP to the Service.
+Superset of NodePort.
+- ExternalName - Exposes the Service using an arbitrary name (specified by externalName in the spec) by returning a CNAME record with the name.
+No proxy is used.
+This type requires v1.7 or higher of kube-dns.

 #### Afficher les Kubernetes Services